Charles F. Bowman

 Charlie Bowman graduated from Purdue University.
 In 1951, Bowman and Redenbacher bought Chester, Inc., a company based in Boone Grove, Indiana, that specialized in hybrid seeds.
 Redenbacher's eponymous popcorn was the result of nearly twenty years of research at Chester and was launched in 1970.
 Bowman served as the company's president while Redenbacher drove the scientific research.
 Bowman retired as president in 2006 at age 87.

-Bowman had lived in Holland, Michigan since his retirement and he died in 2009, almost 14 years after Redenbacher died.
-Survivors included his wife of 64 years, Mary, and three daughters: Judy Anthrop, June Bowman and Connie Bowman.
+Bowman lived in Holland, Michigan after his retirement.
+He died in 2009, almost 14 years after Redenbacher's death.
+Bowman's survivors included his wife of 64 years, Mary, and three daughters: Judy Anthrop, June Bowman and Connie Bowman.